CREATE

 Table constraints

-specifies the table's primary key column.
-And it can't include the time index column but always implicitly add the time index column to the end of keys.
+• PRIMARY KEY specifies the table's primary key column, which indicates the Tag type in the data model of GreptimeDB.
+It cannot include the time index column, but it always implicitly adds the time index column to the end of keys.

 Table options

-Users can add table options by using WITH
+Users can add table options by using WITH.
+The valid options contain the following:

 For example, to create a table with the storage data TTL(Time-To-Live) is seven days and region number is 10: